 Information on the buffering system of the blood and responses of the respiratory system can be found here.

 The urinary system utilises two methods to alter blood pH.
-That is, excretion of hydrogen (H+) ions as dihydrogen phosphate or ammonia and production and reabsorption of bicarbonate (HCO3–) ions.
+Excretion of hydrogen (H+) ions as dihydrogen phosphate or ammonia and production and reabsorption of bicarbonate (HCO3–) ions.

 Excretion of Hydrogen (H+) Ions